Chip Caray: Fox Sports South

 On December 21, 2009, Fox Sports South and SportSouth announced that Caray would be the play-by-play announcer for all 105 Braves games on the networks.
 The deal also includes selected college basketball games on the regional sports networks.

-Bally Sports Midwest
+Bally Sports Midwest (FanDuel Sports Network Midwest after October 2024)

-On January 23, 2023, it was announced Chip would become the play-by-play announcer for the St. Louis Cardinals, taking over for longtime broadcaster Dan McLaughlin.
+On January 23, 2023, it was announced that Caray would become the play-by-play announcer for the St. Louis Cardinals, taking over for longtime broadcaster Dan McLaughlin.
+His grandfather, Harry Caray, had begun his career as the voice of the Cardinals.

+During the June 21, 2025 game between the Cardinals and Cincinnati Reds, Caray accidentally misread a promo for the team’s Disability Pride Night, substituting the word “flag” with a homophobic slur.
+Dead air followed for over 30 seconds before Caray continued on with the game as if nothing happened.
+FanDuel Sports Network Midwest told the website Front Office Sports it considered the mistake to be an “honest” one, and that he would not be punished for it.